udacity/create-your-own-adventure/english/shrooms/never-again.md

 You take a long, hard look at your life and decide that enough is enough.

-You make a solemn vow to yourself that you will never again consume hallucinogenic substances.
+You make a solemn vow to yourself that you will consume hallucinogenic substances.

 Then you notice a small, old man grinning toothlessly back at you from across the room.